jamesefrank/bulletin/2018/sections/013-song.md

 for beside life’s crystal river
 God shall wipe all tears away

-Tough the clouds may hover over
+Though the clouds may hover over
-Tere’s a bright and golden ray
+There’s a bright and golden ray
 It’s the promise that is in heaven
 God shall wipe all tears away